What is the OLNA?

 How should students prepare for the OLNA?

-There are a range of supports available to assist students in preparing for the OLNA as well as a range of student-directed strategies
+There are a range of supports available to assist students in preparing for the OLNA-

-- Students are encouraged to seek further support from their classroom teachers at Homework Club which runs four days a week (Monday to Thursday) from 3:30pm to 5:00pm.
-Targeted OLNA sessions will also run weekly at Homework Club and are advertised to students via the College notices.
+- Students are encouraged to seek further support from a range of Teachers and Mentors at Homework Club, which runs four days a week (Monday to Thursday) from 3:15pm to 5:00pm.
+Targeted OLNA workshops will also run two weeks before each testing period at Homework Club.